bjohnson05/cmsi186/cmsi186-Spring2020/homework07/README.md

 * Write a test harness Java program which is similar to the ones you have been provided this semester and use it to run your program.
 Redirect its output to a text file.
 * Write a short research report that explains, in one paragraph, how your mental analysis of the problem helped you develop your program.
 * Use the <q>javadocs</p> tool to produce a set of documentation for this project; make sure there are no errors when you run the tool on your program code.

+You will submit your program, your test harness, and your research report as the products for this assignment.

 ### Notes:
 1. No notes for this assignment at this time.